Algebra I:

 Pre-Calculus:

 - The student and teacher will meet individually for a continuation of concepts of advanced algebra and trigonometry.
-New concepts include: graphs of higher-order polynomials, probability, vectors, complicated trigonometric identities and equations.
+New concepts include: graphs of higher order polynomials, probability, vectors, trigonometric identities and equations.

 Statistics: